Treatment of fungal and bacterial infections

 Simultaneous treatment of fungal and bacterial infections | Use one Medicine instead of two

 Clindamazole vaginal cream is a combination of clindamycin (2%) and clotrimazole (2%) as an active ingredient.
-Clotrimazole is an antifungal drug used to treat and reduce itching and vaginal burning caused by fungal infections such as Candida.
+Clotrimazole is an antifungal drug used to treat and reduce itching and vaginal irritation caused by fungal infections such as Candida.
 Clindamycin is an antibiotic used to treat a number of vaginal bacterial infections.
-The combination of these two Medicine in clindamazole vaginal cream helps to treat fungal and bacterial vaginal infections at the same time.
+The combination of these two drugs in clindamazole vaginal cream helps to treat fungal and bacterial vaginal infections at the same time.